Medicinal Chemistry Team Leader, Drug Discovery Unit

 - Oversee outsourced chemistry.

-- Candidates must be professionally qualified with a BSc or PhD in a chemical science related discipline with subsequent substantial relevant drug discovery experience in the Biotech/Pharma industry.
+- Candidates must be professionally qualified with a BSc or PhD in a chemical science related discipline with subsequent substantial relevant Biotech/Pharma industry or similar drug discovery experience.

-- Demonstrable expertise in the concepts and practice of all aspects of drug discovery.
+- Demonstrable expertise in concepts and practice of all aspects of drug discovery, particularly in medicinal and synthetic chemistry design.

-- An ability to work flexibly and to meet project milestones.
+- A demonstrable ability to work flexibly and to meet project milestones.

 The DDU is a dynamic and multidisciplinary group of ~130 scientists with broad expertise across the drug discovery disciplines.
 The unit is housed in a state-of-the-art building and has cutting-edge equipment and automation to deliver pre-clinical and clinical candidates.